Mycorrhizal fungi are beneficial to plants as part of a symbiotic relationship with roots that greatly benefits both the fungus and the plant alike.

-Mycorrhizal fungus are beneficial to plants as part of a symbiotic relationship with roots that greatly benefit both fungus and plant alike.Nearly all plant life is dependent on the mycorrhizal association which it is believed began some 460 million years ago and is credited with enabling life to move from water to land.
-Mycorrhizal fungi grow through the soil by means of hyphae, which are the “roots”of the fungus.
-These “roots” are extremely filamentous and explore every tiny crack and cranny in the soil to absorb water, and nutrients in solution, and give this solution to the roots of the plant.
-For this service about 15% of the foods converted by the plant from the energy of the sun is given to the mycorrhizal fungi as it’s only food source.
-This mutualistic relationship between plant roots and mycorrhizal fungi is an essential link between nearly all plants and their soil environment.
-Should this food flow from the roots to the fungi be interrupted in anyway the fungi responds accordingly.
-This is why plants in all stressed conditions benefit from mycorrhizae.
-Regardless of the cause, i.e., drought, high salt, parasites, negative organisms, etc., mycorrhizae has evolved to protect their food source – the plant.
-Mycorrhizal fungi are a natural phenomenon – it is a natural and essential part of a complete plant system.
+Mycorrhizae fungi grow through the soil by means of hyphae, which are the “roots”of the fungus.
+These “roots” are extremely filamentous and explore every tiny crack and cranny in the soil to absorb water and nutrients in solution; and, give this solution to the roots of the plant.
+For this service, about 15% of the foods converted by the plant from the energy of the sun are given to the mycorrhizae fungi as its only food source.
+This mutualistic relationship between plant roots and mycorrhiza fungi is an essential link between nearly all plants and their soil environment.
+Should this food flow from the roots to the fungi be interrupted in any way – the fungi responds accordingly.

-The full story of what effect mycorrhizal roots have on plants are still evolving.
-To date we know that some plants cannot live without mycorrhizal roots.
-We also know there are a few well known plants that do not need mycorrhizae, like broccoli, brussels, and cabbage.
+The full story of the effect mycorrhizal roots have on plants is still evolving.
+To date, we know that some plants cannot live without mycorrhizal roots.
+We also know there are a few well-known plants that do not need mycorrhizae: like broccoli, brussels, and cabbage.

-Commercially speaking our focus in the nursery industry has been on top growth and quantity.
-Because of the pressure the typical nurseryman has to turn inventory, little, if any attention, has been given to the natural health of the plant.
-Today the nursery industry produces plants that look good, but are not naturally complete.
-To turn inventories and remain competitive the nurserymen uses a host of chemical and management techniques to manipulate plants to grow fast and look good.
-Plants are quite literally grown in abubble (the greenhouse) and do not develop many of the natural systems they have evolved with and in many cases must have in the real world (the landscape) to thrive and prosper.
-As a consequent much of nursery stock sold is relatively fragile and can quickly die if not maintained intensively.
+Commercially speaking, our focus in the nursery industry has been on top growth, beauty and quantity.
+Because of the pressure, the typical nurseryman has to turn inventory with little, if any attention, given to the natural health of the plant.
+Today, the nursery industry produces plants that look good, but are not naturally complete.
+To turn inventories and remain competitive, the nurserymen uses a host of chemical and watermanagement techniques to manipulate plants to grow fast and look good.
+Plants are quite literally grown in a bubble (the greenhouse) and do not develop many of the natural systems they evolved with and must have in the real world (the landscape) to thrive and prosper.
+As a consequence, much of nursery stock sold is relatively fragile and can quickly die if not maintained intensively.
 Thus, much of the reason for so called transplant shock.

-All are university proven, commercialized, and inexpensive – each loaded with benefit for the plant and soil environment.
-Especially when transplanting a world of difference is available which provides dramatic results in establishment.
+All are university proven, commercialized, contractor proven, and inexpensive – each loaded with benefit for the plant and soil environment.
+Especially when transplanting, a world of difference is available which provides dramatic results in establishment.